A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Numerical Results

 In a nano-scale MCD link, energy consumption is an important design criterion.
 Acknowledging the presence of the relation between the consumed energy and the number of emitted molecules \cite{energy_model}, this subsection presents the error performance of MCPM with respect to $M$.
 Here, Figure \ref{fig:M_sweep_tb180} considers a high ISI scenario given the channel parameters, whereas Figure \ref{fig:M_sweep_tb300} has a more benign channel.

 The results of Figure \ref{fig:M_sweep_tb180} suggest that under high ISI, the proposed scheme outperforms its concentration and position counterparts.
 The main reason for this desirable gain is the ability of MCPM to encode more bits within its constellations, effectively mitigating ISI by having a longer symbol duration while still satisfying the same bit-rate constraint ($\frac{1}{t_b}$).
-One interesting observation is that when using the TPCD, even though increasing $\mathcal{K}$ corresponds to having a sparser transmission in the temporal axis, the error performance of $\mathcal{K}$-MCPM does not monotonically improve with $\mathcal{K}$.
-Since ISI is considerably high in Figure \ref{fig:M_sweep_tb180}, further dividing the already short symbol duration into a large number of temporal sub-slots exacerbates the ISI issue between the slots.
+One interesting observation is that when using the TPCD, although increasing $\mathcal{K}$ corresponds to having a sparser transmission in the temporal axis, the error performance of $\mathcal{K}$-MCPM does not monotonically improve with $\mathcal{K}$.
+We note this phenomenon is present despite the fact that higher $\mathcal{K}$ also allows emissions with larger numbers of molecules (see Table \ref{tab:paramtable}).
+Since ISI is considerably high in Figure \ref{fig:M_sweep_tb180}, further dividing the already short symbol duration into a large number of temporal sub-slots exacerbates the ISI issue between them.
+Thus, it can be inferred that the MCPM order $\mathcal{K}$ inherently governs a trade-off between the observed ISI and the transmission (hence also received) power.
 Overall, given the considered system parameter set, $4$-MCPM is found to yield the lowest error probabilities among the evaluated schemes.

 The results of Figure \ref{fig:M_sweep_tb300} suggest that MCPM still has an error performance improvement in the milder ISI regime, though the gain is less pronounced than the higher bit-rate scenario in Figure \ref{fig:M_sweep_tb180}.
 It can also be observed that as $M$ increases, pure PPM starts to become the more desirable choice than the proposed scheme, whilst in the lower transmission power range (small $M$), MCPM schemes outperform BCSK and PPM.
 Since MCPM schemes can encode more bits in a single symbol, they can emit more molecules for each symbol under the $M$ normalization, as also presented in Table \ref{tab:paramtable}.
 This property is especially beneficial when $M$ is smaller, as it helps MCPM schemes avoid extremely low emission intensities better than its competitors in this regime.